sun-asterisk-research/microservices-example/README.md

-# Sample Microservices Application
+# microservices-example

 This project is a simple blog in microservices with Kubernetes, GraphQL and gRPC.
-The blog is a web app where users can register/login, browse stories, comment, write stories and add them to their collections.
+The blog is a web app where users can register/login, browse stories.

 ## Architecture